artsy/artsy.github.io/_posts/2020-01-03-graphql-custom-directives.markdown

 In the next post, we'll look at how we can write a GraphQL validation rule to ensure that a client specifies at most one field with the `@principalField` directive.
 After that, we'll take a look at how you can successfully parse and support GraphQL query resolution errors occurring in a variety of contexts such as during stitching.
-Putting this altogether, we hope you will come away with a better understanding for how to extend your GraphQL server with your own custom behaviors, and in particular how we've used these to better log/propagate/present the potential errors occurring during a query.
+Putting this altogether, we hope you will come away with a better understanding of how to extend your GraphQL server with your own custom behaviors, and in particular how we've used these to better log/propagate/present the potential errors occurring during a query.